visajshah/rosebud/README.md

 Wordle for film buffs.
 Play the game [here](https://rosebud-wordle.herokuapp.com/), hosted on Heroku.

-* Currently available only for computer browsers.
+* The on-screen keyboard is still under development (a physical keyboard for now).

 ## About